VladimirDimov/CustomDataGrid/README.md

-#Custom Data Grid With Ajax Serversde Processing For.NET MVC
+#Custom Data Grid With Ajax Serverside Processing For.NET MVC

 ----------